 Binary Encodings

-Unsigned, two's complement, Gray code and BCD: choose the right encoding for the circuit.
+Unsigned, two's complement, Gray code, BCD, Excess-3, parity and Hamming: choose the right encoding for the circuit.

 One binary word, several meanings